 International training program

-We have implemented “2-year training rotations” and “6-month (short) expatriate” that send young employees to overseas affiliates since 2015 in order to develop global human resources.
+We have been implementing “6-month overseas training business trip expatriate” that send young employees to overseas affiliates since FY2015 in order to develop global human resources.

 Foreign language training program